mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 A Subscription has a trust relationship with at least one **Azure Active Directory**.
 An AAD directory can have trusts with multiple subscriptions, but each Subscription can trust only one AAD directory for identity and access management.

 Reasons to add a new Subscription:
-- when you expect to exceed the limits within a Subscription
+- when you expect to exceed the limits within a Subscription (set by Microsoft)
-- to divide permissions among department heads and separate security
+- to divide permissions among department heads and separate security concerns
 - to constrain/scope resource providers (allow specific services to run and disallow other services)
 - delegate administration through RBAC